-PARAMETER TEST CONDITIONS MIN NOM MAX UNIT Micromirror tilt angle DMD landed state (1) 12 degree Micromirror tilt angle tolerance (2) -1 1 degree DMD efficiency (3) 420 nm - 700 nm 66%
+PARAMETER TEST CONDITIONS MIN NOM MAX UNIT Micromirror tilt angle DMD landed state (1) 12 degree Micromirror tilt angle tolerance (2) -1 1 degree DMD efficiency (3) 420 nm - 700 nm (4) 66% Number of non-operational micromirrors (4) Adjacent micromirrors 0 micromirrors Trumber of non-operational micromitrois() Non-adjacent micromirrors 10 micromirrors

-- Measured relative to the plane formed by the overall micromirror array at 25°C. - (2) For some applications, it is critical to account for the micromirror tilt angle variation in the overall optical system design.
+- (1) Measured relative to the plane formed by the overall micromirror array at 25°C. - (2) For some applications, it is critical to account for the micromirror tilt angle variation in the overall optical system design.
 With some optical system designs, the micromirror tilt angle variation within a device may result in perceivable non-uniformities in the light field reflected from the micromirror array.
 With some optical system designs, the micromirror tilt angle variation between devices may result in colorimetry variations, system efficiency variations, or system contrast variations. - (3) DMD efficiency is measured photopically under the following conditions: 24° illumination angle, F/2.4 illumination and collection apertures, uniform source spectrum (halogen), uniform pupil illumination, the optical system is telecentric at the DMD, and the efficiency numbers are measured with 100% electronic micromirror landed duty-cycle and do not include system optical efficiency or overfill loss.
 This number is measured under conditions described above and deviations from these specified conditions could result in a different efficiency value in a different optical system.
 The factors that can influence the DMD efficiency related to system application include: light source spectral distribution and diffraction efficiency at those wavelengths (especially with discrete light sources such as LEDs or lasers), and illumination and collection apertures (F/#) and diffraction efficiency.
-The interaction of these system factors as well as the DMD efficiency factors that are not system dependent are described in detail in DLPA083A
+The interaction of these system factors as well as the DMD efficiency factors that are not system dependent are described in detail in DLPA083A - (4) A non-operational micromirror is defined as a micromirror that is unable to transition between the on-state and off-state positions.